iPad 8 LTE Battery Replacement

 Step 103

-- Gently apply a few drops of adhesive remover or some strong isopropyl alcohol along the left edge of the battery.
-This will help loosen things up so you can proceed with the next step.
-Take it slow and steady!
+- Dribble a few drops of adhesive remover or high-concentration isopropyl alcohol along the left edge of the battery to loosen things up nicely.

 Step 104

-- Drop a few dabs of adhesive remover or some potent isopropyl alcohol right along the bottom edge of the battery.
-Let’s get that sticky situation sorted out!
+- Dribble a few drops of adhesive remover or high-strength isopropyl alcohol along the bottom edge of the battery.

 Step 105